Project-Sustain/geosieve/create/README.md

-## geosieve-create
+# geosieve-create

-`geosieve-create` is a utility for creating bloom filters to more efficiently map lat/long points to GISJOINs.
+`geosieve-create` is a utility for creating bloom filters to more efficiently map lat/long points to GISJOINs while ingesting gridded datasets.

-### Build
+## Build

 This is a Maven project that targets Java 8.
 Run
 ```